-- (a) Other than her removal for Cause pursuant to Section 5 and subject to the proviso below, without the written consent of Executive, the assignment to Executive of any duties inconsistent in any material respect with Executive's position (including status, offices, titles and reporting requirements), authority, duties or responsibilities as in effect on the Effective Date, or any other action by the Company which results in a demonstrable diminution in such position, authority, duties or responsibilities, provided, however, it is expressly understood and agreed that an isolated, insubstantial and inadvertent action not taken in bad faith and which is remedied by the Company promptly after receipt of notice thereof given by Executive shall not constitute "Good Reason"; - (b) A reduction by the Company in Executive's Base Salary as in effect on the Effective Date or as the same may be increased from time to time, unless such reduction is a part of an across-the-board decrease in base salaries affecting all other Peer Executives; provided, however that in any event, the Company may not reduce Executive's Base Salary by more than ten percent (10%); - (c) A reduction by the Company in Executive's annual target bonus (expressed as a percentage of Base Salary) unless such reduction is a part of an across-the-board decrease in target bonuses affecting all other Peer Executives; provided, however that in any event, the Company may not reduce Executive's annual target bonus (expressed as a percentage of Base Salary) below fifty percent (50%) of the Base Salary; - (d) The Company's requiring Executive, without her consent, to be based at any office or location more than (50) miles from the Company's current headquarters in Lebanon, Tennessee;

-- (e) The Company gives a notice of non-extension pursuant to Section 2; - (f) The material breach by the Company of any provision of this Agreement; or - (g) The failure of any successor (whether direct or indirect, by purchase, merger (unless the Company is the surviving company in the merger), consolidation or otherwise) to all or substantially all of the business and/or assets of the Company to assume expressly and agree to perform this Agreement in the same manner and to the same extent that the Company would be required to perform it if no such succession had taken place.
+- (a) Other than his removal for Cause pursuant to Section 5 and subject to the proviso below, without the written consent of Executive, the assignment to Executive of any duties inconsistent in any material respect with Executive's position (including status, offices, titles and reporting requirements), authority, duties or responsibilities as in effect on the Effective Date, or any other action by the Company which results in a demonstrable diminution in such position, authority, duties or responsibilities, provided, however, it is expressly understood and agreed that so long as Executive is serving as the Chairman of the Board, the designation of another person as the Chief Executive Officer during the Term shall not be "Good Reason" and also excluding for this purpose an isolated, insubstantial and inadvertent action not taken in bad faith and which is remedied by the Company promptly after receipt of notice thereof given by Executive; - (b) A reduction by the Company in Executive's Base Salary below those amounts set forth in Section 4.1; - (c) A reduction by the Company in Executive's annual target bonus or LTI (both expressed as a percentage of Base Salary) below those percentages set forth, respectively, in Sections 4.2.1 and 4.2.2; - (d) The failure by the Company to continue in effect any "pension plan or arrangement" or any "compensation plan or arrangement" in which Executive participates or the elimination of Executive's participation in any such plan (except for across-the-board plan changes or terminations similarly affecting other Peer Executives); - (e) The Company's requiring Executive, without his consent, to be based at any office or location more than fifty (50) miles from the Company's current headquarters in Lebanon, Tennessee; - (f) The material breach by the Company of any provision of this Agreement; or - (g) The failure of any successor (whether direct or indirect, by purchase, merger, consolidation or otherwise) to all or substantially all of the business and/or assets of the Company to assume expressly and agree to perform this Agreement in the same manner and to the same extent that the Company would be required to perform it if no such succession had taken place.

 Good Reason shall not include Executive's death or Disability.
-Executive's continued employment shall not constitute consent to, or a waiver of rights with respect to, any circumstance constituting Good Reason hereunder, provided that Executive raises to the attention of the Board any circumstance she believes in good faith constitutes Good Reason within ninety (90) days after occurrence or be foreclosed from raising such circumstance thereafter.
-The Company shall have an opportunity to cure any claimed event of Good Reason within thirty (30) days of notice from Executive.
+Executive's continued employment shall not constitute consent to, or a waiver of rights with respect to, any circumstance constituting Good Reason hereunder, provided that Executive raises to the attention of the Board any circumstance he believes in good faith constitutes Good Reason within ninety (90) days after occurrence or be foreclosed from raising such circumstance thereafter.
+The Company shall have an opportunity to cure any claimed event of Good Reason (other than under subsection (g) above) within thirty (30) days of notice from Executive.